harnettd/transform-analyze-with-sql/cleaning_data.md

 - All entries in the userid column are `null`, so we leave the column's type as `text`.

 - All entries of the column timeonsite are either `null` or strings of digits.
 I would like to cast these entries as `interval`, but I don't know what the units of time should be.
-AS such, I left this column as `text`.
+As such, I left this column as `text`.

 - All entries of the columns revenue and unit_price are either `null` or strings of digits.
-Rather than type these coolumns as `integer`; however, I typed them as `numeric` as they appear to containmonetary values.
+Rather than type these columns as `integer`, however, I typed them as `numeric` as they appear to contain monetary values.

 All columns not explicitly mentioned above were left as `text`.
 The above alterations were implemented with